NachtRaveVL/Lepton-FLiR-Arduino/README.md

 // Uncomment or -D this define to enable usage of the software i2c library (min 4MHz+ processor).
 //#define LEPFLIR_ENABLE_SOFTWARE_I2C             // https://github.com/felias-fogg/SoftI2CMaster

+// Uncomment or -D this define to completely disable usage of any multitasking commands, such as yield().
+//#define LEPFLIR_DISABLE_MULTITASKING

-// Uncomment or -D this define to disable usage of the Scheduler library on SAM/SAMD architecures.
+// Uncomment or -D this define to disable usage of the Scheduler library, for SAM/SAMD architechtures.
 //#define LEPFLIR_DISABLE_SCHEDULER               // https://github.com/arduino-libraries/Scheduler

+// Uncomment or -D this define to disable usage of the TaskScheduler library, in place of Scheduler.
+//#define LEPFLIR_DISABLE_TASKSCHEDULER           // https://github.com/arkhipenko/TaskScheduler

-// Uncomment or -D this define to disable usage of the CoopTask library when Scheduler library not used.
+// Uncomment or -D this define to enable usage of the CoopTask library, in place of TaskScheduler and Scheduler.
-//#define LEPFLIR_DISABLE_COOPTASK                // https://github.com/dok-net/CoopTask
+//#define LEPFLIR_ENABLE_COOPTASK                 // https://github.com/dok-net/CoopTask

 // Uncomment or -D this define to enable usage of the digitalWriteFast library.
 //#define LEPFLIR_ENABLE_DIGITALWRITEFAST         // https://github.com/watterott/Arduino-Libs/tree/master/digitalWriteFast